Retrievit: In-context Retrieval Capabilities of Transformers, State Space Models, and Hybrid Architectures: Experimental Setup

 \subsection{Model training}

-\paragraph{Training hyperpameters} \cref{tab:training_hyperparams} shows the training hyperparameters used during training.
+\paragraph{Training hyperparameters} \cref{tab:training_hyperparams} shows the training hyperparameters used during training.
+Additionally, all models are approximately computed-matched requiring $\approx 30 \times 10^9$ FLOPs for a single forward pass assuming an input sequence of 100 tokens which corresponds to an example from the n-gram retrieval task, empirically estimated using standard practices\footnote{\url{https://github.com/state-spaces/mamba/issues/110}} \citep{kaplan2020scaling}.
 We train all models under identical settings using three different random seeds for data sampling and model initialization.
 We performed three sweeps for each data seed resulting in 9 different runs per model.
 We train all models for next-token prediction and only penalize the model for mistakes on the expected response and not on the inputs of an example.
 All experiments were conducted on a single NVIDIA H100 80GB HBM3.

 \paragraph{Evaluation} With regards to evaluation we use the string-level accuracy across both n-gram and position retrieval tasks.
 In particular, for the n-gram retrieval a correct prediction corresponds to predicting exactly the $k$ characters under teaching forcing.
 For measuring the test-time extrapolation (\cref{sec:exp_ngram}), we apply greedy decoding by setting the temperature scaling to 0.